plank/laravel-mediable/UPGRADING.md

   ```php
   'prefer_client_mime_type' => false,
   ```
-* All properties now declare their types if able.
+* All properties now declare their types if able, and a handful of missing method return types have been added.
 If extending any class or implementing any interface from this package, property types may need to be updated.
 * If you have implemented a custom SourceAdapter, you will need to apply the following changes from the `SourceAdapterInterface` interface:
   * Implement the `getStream(): StreamInterface` method.
   * Implement the `getHash(string $algo): string` method.